rwxrob/zet/20211115160539/README.md

 what everyone on the admin team should do with respect to *all* k8s applications while allowing each its own specificity.

-## KRAP Conventional Contract / Interface
+## KRAM Conventional Contract / Interface

 * I agree to provide a git repo for each app (allows GitOps, etc.)
 * I agree to provide a detailed README.md
 * I agree to document the following procedures:
-    * Check - version, dependencies, is there an update?
     * Fetch - acquire from external authoritative source
-    * Configure - adapt original meet organization policies and needs
-    * Validate - read Helm charts, OPA policy checks, infrastructure deps, etc.
+    * Validate - GPG, read Helm charts, policies, infrastructure deps, etc.
+    * Configure - adapt original to match environment (`values.yaml`)
     * Install - `helm install`, `kubectl apply`, etc.
     * Upgrade - `helm upgrade`, etc.
     * Uninstall - `helm uninstall`, etc.
+    * Check - version, dependencies, is there an update?

 ## Vendoring

 Vendoring is the process of saving external dependencies with one's own code.
-KRAP leverages the vendoring approach to preserve Helm charts and other YAML resource files that originate outside of the project.
+KRAM leverages the vendoring approach to preserve Helm charts and other YAML resource files that originate outside of the project.
 Acquiring these external resources can be included in a `fetch` action or simply documented in the README.md when an Internet connection cannot